Design and Control of a Midair-Reconfigurable Quadcopter using Unactuated Hinges: System model

 \subsection{Dynamics}

 The translational and rotational dynamics of the central body of the vehicle and the four arms are found using Newton's second law and Euler's law respectively \cite{zipfel}.
 We assume that the only external forces and torques acting on the vehicle are those due to gravity and the thrusts and torques produced by each propeller (for example, aerodynamic effects acting on the central body or arms are not considered).
 The time derivative of a vector is taken in the reference frame in which that vector is expressed.
+For more information regarding the derivation of the dynamics of coupled rigid bodies, see \cite{zipfel}.

 We express the translational dynamics of the central body in the inertial frame $E$, and the rotational dynamics of the central body in the body-fixed frame $B$.
 Let $\bs g$ be the acceleration due to gravity.
 The translational dynamics of the central body are then: